jellees/nns-blender-plugin/README.md

 ### Material doesn't have transparency (or wrong transparency) in blender

 Under the settings tab of your material, you can choose the blend method.
 Please choose the appropriate blend method for your material.
 If your material doesn't use any kind of transparency or tranlucency, be sure to set it on opaque.

+### Material doesn't work when updating blender or the plugin

+Change the type of the material, for example from vertex colored to solid+diffuse, then change it back to vertex colored

 ## Special thanks
 * Stomatol for suggesting features and helping with shader nodes